Knowledge Base Sections ▾

 Best AI model for coding in 2026: comparison and prices

-In 2026, the AI assistant has become a fundamental developer tool, on par with the code editor and version control system.
-The model writes code, refactors modules, fixes bugs, analyzes third-party repositories, and runs autonomously inside a coding agent for hours.
-But this comfort comes at a price: the API bill for an active engineer using flagship models easily climbs to hundreds or thousands of dollars a month.
+In 2026, the AI assistant has become a fundamental developer tool alongside the code editor and version control system.
+The model writes code, refactors modules, fixes bugs, analyzes third-party repositories, and works autonomously inside a coding agent for hours.
+However, there is a price to pay for this comfort: the API bill for an active engineer using flagship models easily reaches hundreds or thousands of dollars per month.
 In 2026, the question "which AI model is best for coding" is inseparable from the question "how much does it cost?"

-In this article, we compare the three leading models for development—the open-source Kimi K2.6 and the proprietary Claude Opus 4.8 and GPT-5.5—based on price per million tokens, context size, coding and agent capabilities, and openness.
-A spoiler for our main conclusion: frontier-level coding is now available beyond just Anthropic and OpenAI.
-The same open-source models that cost competitors cents per million tokens are offered via JoinGonka Gateway at $0.003/1M—a saving measured not in percentages, but in thousands of times.
+In this article, we will compare the three main models for development — open-source Kimi K2.6, as well as proprietary Claude Opus 4.8 and GPT-5.5 — by price per million tokens, context size, coding and agentic capabilities, and openness.
+A key takeaway, looking ahead: frontier-level coding is no longer exclusive to Anthropic and OpenAI.
+The same open-source models that cost competitors tens of cents per million tokens are provided via JoinGonka Gateway at $0.0032/1M — the savings are measured not in percentages, but in thousands of times.

 What makes a model good for coding

-Code Generation Quality.
-The core ability to write correct, idiomatic code in the target language that compiles and passes tests on the first try.
-The industry standard here is the SWE-bench: models are given real issues from open-source projects to see if they can write a patch that passes tests.
-This is far more rigorous than synthetic tasks—it requires understanding a large project in its entirety.
+Code generation quality.
+The base ability: writing correct, idiomatic code in the required language that compiles and passes tests on the first try.
+Here, the industry looks to the SWE-bench: models are given real issues from open-source projects to see if they can write a patch that passes tests.
+This is much fairer than synthetic tasks — it requires understanding a large project in its entirety.

-Agentic Capabilities.
-Modern coding isn't just "complete this function," but autonomous work: the model reads files, executes commands, analyzes output, calls tools, and iterates toward a result without human intervention.
+Agentic capabilities.
+Modern coding is not just "finish this function," but autonomous work: the model reads files itself, runs commands, analyzes output, calls tools, and iterates toward a result without human intervention.
 This is measured by benchmarks like Tau-Bench (multi-step tasks with tool calls) and BrowseComp (searching and working with information on the web).
-If you use Claude Code, OpenClaw, or Cursor in agentic mode, these metrics matter far more than the abstract quality of a single response.
+If you use Claude Code, OpenClaw, or Cursor in agentic mode, these metrics are more important than the abstract quality of a single answer.

-Context Size.
-To work on a large project, a model must hold many files in its memory simultaneously.
-A context of 200K–1M tokens allows users to load an entire module or even a repository without losing momentum.
-A small context forces the agent to constantly re-read files—which is slower and more expensive.
+Context size.
+To work with a large project, a model must keep many files in memory at once.
+A context of 200K—1M tokens allows loading an entire module or even a repository without losing the thread.
+A small context forces the agent to constantly re-read files — which is slower and more expensive.

-Tool Calling Support.
-Without native function calling, a model cannot act as an agent; it won't be able to invoke the correct tool when needed.
-All four models in our comparison support tool calling, though implementation quality varies.
+Tool calling support.
+Without native function calling, a model cannot act as an agent: it won't invoke the necessary tool at the right time.
+All four models in our comparison support tool calling, but the implementation quality varies.

 And finally, price.
-For one-off tasks, price is trivial.
-But for agentic work, token consumption is enormous: one autonomous run through a large repository eats up millions of tokens for file reading, reasoning, and iteration.
-At this scale, the difference between $0.003 and $30 per million tokens becomes the difference between a "minor background expense" and a "major budget line item."
+For one-off tasks, price is negligible.
+But in agentic workflows, token consumption is enormous: one autonomous run through a large repository eats millions of tokens for reading files, reasoning, and iterations.
+At this scale, the difference between $0.0032 and $30 per million tokens turns into the difference between "background noise" and a "significant budget item."

 Three models: Kimi K2.6, Claude Opus 4.8, GPT-5.5

-Let's consider each model individually before summarizing them in a table.
+Let's consider each model individually before aggregating them into a single table.

-Kimi K2.6 — a model from Moonshot AI, tailored for agentic work and long context.
-Agentic scenarios are its strongest side: autonomous execution of multi-step tasks, tool calling, and working with large codebases.
-On benchmarks, Kimi gets close to the frontier at a significantly lower price.
-It is also open-source.
-Details are in the feature on Kimi K2.6.
+Kimi K2.6 — a model from Moonshot AI, optimized for agentic workflows and long context.
+Agentic scenarios are its greatest strength: autonomous execution of multi-step tasks, tool calling, and working with large codebases.
+On benchmarks, Kimi gets very close to the frontier at a fraction of the cost.
+Also open-source.
+Details — in the article about Kimi K2.6.

-Claude Opus 4.8 from Anthropic is one of the best proprietary models for coding in 2026.
-Highest code quality, excellent agentic capabilities, and native integration with Claude Code.
-The price is commensurate: $5 per million input tokens and $25 per million output tokens.
-Weights are closed, accessible only via Anthropic API.
+Claude Opus 4.8 from Anthropic — one of the best proprietary models for coding in 2026.
+Extremely high code quality, excellent agentic capabilities, and native integration with Claude Code.
+The price reflects this: $5 per million input tokens and $25 per million output tokens.
+Weights are closed, access only via the Anthropic API.

-GPT-5.5 from OpenAI is the flagship with the strongest general capabilities and a large ecosystem of tools.
-For coding, it is top-tier, but the most expensive per output token of the four: $5/$30 per million.
-A closed model.
+GPT-5.5 from OpenAI — a flagship with powerful general capabilities and a large ecosystem of tools.
+For coding, it is at the top level, but it is the most expensive of all four in terms of output tokens: $5/$30 per million.
+A closed-source model.

 Comparative table: Price, Context, Coding

-Let's summarize everything in a table.
-Prices are per 1M tokens (input/output) as of June 2026.
-Important note: for open-source models in the first part of the table, prices are provided via JoinGonka Gateway—$0.003/1M (input) and $0.009/1M (output).
+Let's compile everything into a single table.
+Prices are per 1M tokens (input/output), data as of June 2026.
+Important note: for open-source models in the first part of the table, the price via JoinGonka Gateway is listed — $0.0032/1M (input) and $0.0097/1M (output).

 Claude Opus 4.8$5.00$25.00200KTopNo